bbauska/Coursera-Bootstrap/readme.md

 Once Bootstrap is installed, we realize that we also need to install its peer, which is jQuery as well as Popper.js.

-Let\'s go ahead and install both jQuery and Popper.js into this project folder.
+Let&apos;s go ahead and install both jQuery and Popper.js into this project folder.

 To do that, add the prompt type npm install jquery@3.3.1 and